pureconfig/pureconfig/README.md

 ### Unknown keys

-By default, `pureconfig` ignores keys in the config that do not map to any case class field, leading to potential bugs due to misspellings:
+By default, PureConfig ignores keys in the config that do not map to any case class field, leading to potential bugs due to misspellings:

 ```scala